Secured Loan Debt

 What makes this debt ‘secured’ is that your property is used as a guarantor against the cost of the loan.
 This means that, should you default on the loan, you have agreed that you can be forced to sell your property.

 Secured loans can sometimes take the form of a second mortgage, where the amount you can borrow, is based upon the equity that is held in the property.
 ‘Equity’ is any value in the property that is greater than the amount still owed on the mortgage.
 Sometimes these can be referred to as ‘home improvement loans’ since people will often use them for expensive home improvement work.

-The main benefits of secured loans are lower interest rates and a longer repayment term, allowing the consumer to access larger amounts of money and maintain affordability.
+The main benefits of secured loans (sometimes called a homeowner loan) are lower interest rates and a longer repayment term, allowing the consumer to access larger amounts of money and maintain affordability.
 Since the borrower is taking on a substantial ‘risk’ by using their property as collateral, the lender has more confidence that they will recoup the funds, whether the loan repayments are completed or the customer defaults.